The information below provides answers to questions related to Ashland Safety Data Sheets (SDS) and compliance with REACH.

 Are Pre-Registration numbers disclosed on the SDS?

 No. Pre-Registration numbers will not be disclosed by Ashland and therefore will not be disclosed on the SDS.
 Providing Pre-Registration numbers is not required by REACH and is generally not done by industry.
-However, Ashland has created a REACH Product Search website to provide Pre-Registration statements on all of our products.

 Will Registration numbers be disclosed on the SDS?